SWC-Advanced-Microscopy/swc-advanced-microscopy.github.io/brainsaw_map/README.md

 carries no visible caption, only alt text and a line in the panel's footnote.
 Drop a real photograph in, point `photo` at it and delete the flag.

+Each system carries `built`, the year it came into service; it shows in the status pill in the panel and after the status in the tooltip.
+Systems still under construction have `null` and show no year — a year not yet reached is not a fact, and the status already says construction is under way.
+Retired and paused systems keep theirs, because when a system was built is part of the record whether or not it is running today.

 `microscope` and `selfBuilt` are still in the JSON but **nothing displays them**.
 The systems are variations on one design and the differences mean little to a visitor; bring them back when there is a real distinction to draw, such as the coming cryostat variant.